New Student Group Gives Young Female Filmmakers a Platform, Voice

 “At the start, I wasn’t really sure what my passions were, but Miss Dana saw a light in me and my talents, and I thought that was amazing,” she says.
 “At the beginning, I was very unsure about myself, and I can see that I have grown.
 This organization has really put a foot in the door for all of us.
 It’s such an important thing right now because it’s a male dominated field.”

-“I Am” will premiere in a film festival style virtual event, along with two other documentary projects FFI has taken on — one about female artists and the other about Black female business owners.
-A selection of female digital media production students’ senior projects will also be showcased.
+“I Am” premiered alongside two other documentary projects FFI has taken on — one about female artists and the other about Black female business owners.
+A selection of female digital media production students’ senior projects was also showcased.